Engielolz/765coverbot/README.md

 This is a bot thing made entirely in Bash and cURL that posts random covers by 765 Production idols.

+For best results, run this behind a router without direct internet access.
+If an attacker manages to break into your server, they'll be able to use the saved credentials of the atproto accounts.

 ## bash-atproto

-This is a bash script that makes calls to cURL which in turns makes calls to Bluesky APIs to authenticate and post.
+This is a bash script that makes calls to cURL which in turns makes calls to atproto APIs to authenticate and post.

 It supports the following operations (most API calls are done to the account's PDS):